afreedman4564/SQL-Challenge/README.md

 ### 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 ### 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+## Bonus
+### 1. Import the SQL database into Pandas.
+     o Create table, merging employees, salary and titles on emp_no and title_id/emp_title_id respectively o Order by salary

+### 2. Create a histogram to visualize the most common salary ranges for employees.

+### 3. Create a bar chart of average salary by title.